kamenpp/Advent-of-Code-2021/README.md

 Day 9 - I learnt what bfs is and how it is supposed to be implemented.

 Day 10, 11 - not too hard after day 9.

+Day 14 - the approach that one has to take for part 2 is quite clever.